 Free form wire wrapped bangle tutorial Part 3

-If you`re not too sure if you want to do that much wiring, the Loopdeloop bangle tutorial from Beading Daily might be the solution.
+If you`re not too sure if you want to do that much wiring, the Loopdeloop bangle tutorial from Beading Daily (no longer available) might be the solution.
 It uses two sterling silver bangles which are wired together with beads.
 You have to join Beading Daily to get this free download.
 They have many free tutorials so it is worth it.

 If you are leery of working with 2 bangles then wire just one with this lovely bead and wire tutorial by Danwei on Craftster